gomezcucuta/Getting_and_Cleaning_Data_Course_Project/CodeBook.md

 tBodyGyroJerkMean

 The complete list of variables of each feature vector is available in 'features.txt'

+Finally, the following information is related to the performed changes in order to clean up the data:

 ## 1. Merge the training and the test sets to create one dataset